geoserver/geoserver/doc/en/user/source/services/wfs/webadmin.rst

 Configure XML Entity Expansion limit on WFS XML readers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default WFS XML readers sets Entity Expansion limit to ``100``, but it can be configured via the ``org.geoserver.wfs.xml.entityExpansionLimit`` system property, or :file:`web.xml` init parameter, or Environment variable.
+By default, the WFS XML reader sets Entity Expansion limit to ``100``, but it can be configured via the ``org.geoserver.wfs.xml.entityExpansionLimit`` system property, or using the :file:`web.xml` init parameter, or by Environment variable.

-For example on command line we can adjust adding parameter:
+For example, using the command line the limit can be adjusted using a parameter:

     -Dorg.geoserver.wfs.xml.entityExpansionLimit=50